-1. modify, suspend, or terminate the order for income assignment because of a modification, suspension, or termination of the underlying order for support; or
+1. modify, suspend, or terminate the order for income assignment because of a modification, suspension, or

 2. modify the amount of income to be withheld to reflect payment in full of the delinquency by income assignment or otherwise.

 Amended.
 LA 21-07, eff.
 April 23, 2007.